 In a typical IT environment, developers will distribute the JSON files to someone else whose responsibility it is to do the deployments to Azure.
 From an IT perspective, this deployment is generally performed through the use of PowerShell.

-In this exercise, you will be redeploying the previous solution but with a public load balancer so that traffic can be load balanced from a public network, such as the Internet and with virtual machines now including a public IP address so that you can RDP into them.
+In this exercise, you will be redeploying the previous solution but with a public load balancer so that traffic can be load balanced from a public network, such as the Internet and with virtual machines now including a public IP address so that you can RDP into them using the public IP.
 This solution will be deployed using PowerShell as opposed to Visual Studio.
 Note: The main code has already been written for this template.
 You will be editing common settings.

 Task 1 – Authoring ARM templates